n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.coda.md

 # Coda

-The Coda node allows you to automate work in the Coda platform and integrate Coda with other applications. n8n has built-in support for a wide range of Coda features, including creating, getting, and deleting controls, formulas, tables, and views.
+The Coda node allows you to automate work in Coda, and integrate Coda with other applications. n8n has built-in support for a wide range of Coda features, including creating, getting, and deleting controls, formulas, tables, and views.

 On this page, you'll find a list of operations the Coda node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Coda credentials](https://docs.n8n.io/integrations/builtin/credentials/coda/) for guidance on setting up authentication.
+    Refer to [Coda credentials](https://docs.n8n.io/integrations/builtin/credentials/coda/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Coda integrations](https://n8n.io/integrations/coda/){:target="_blank" .external-link} list.